Student Access Program

 Title I schools are also less likely to offer field trips or other out-of-school enrichment opportunities as a result of focusing resources and instructional time on improving test outcomes.

-This program is made possible through generous funding by the Tidewater Children’s Foundation.
+This program is made possible in 2020 through generous funding by the Tidewater Children’s Foundation

 To qualify for the Student Access Program, schools must currently meet three criteria: